StevenLuk18/Express.js_Web_Development/README.md

 **Special Feature**

-- *The user can update their personal image, also preview their profile images*
+- *The user can update their personal image, and preview their profile images*

 ```
 npm install multer